fboucquez/symbol-bootstrap/docs/config.md

   -u, --user=user                         [default: current] User used to run docker images when creating configuration
                                           files like certificates or nemesis block. "current" means the current user.

+  --report                                It generates reStructuredText (.rst) reports describing the configuration of
+                                          each node.

 EXAMPLE
   $ symbol-bootstrap config -p bootstrap
 ```